osuushi/Smooth.js/Readme.md

 `Smooth.CUBIC_TENSION_CATMULL_ROM` produces a
 [Catmull-Rom spline](http://en.wikipedia.org/wiki/Cubic_hermite_spline#Catmull.E2.80.93Rom_spline), which is commonly used for inbetweening keyframe animations.
 It is equal to a tension parameter of zero.
-It tends to cause oscillation that is undesirable in some contexts.

-`Smooth.CUBIC_TENSION_DEFAULT` provides smooth results while avoiding undesirable oscillation.
+`Smooth.CUBIC_TENSION_DEFAULT` is an alias for CUBIC_TENSION_CATMULL_ROM.

 <a name = "rm-clip" />
 ### Clipping modes